Skip to main content

 Fallback embed

 A fallback embed is a type of inline embed code that uses an iframe.
-Fallback embed codes should typically only be used if a standard embed isn't working as expected or if your site builder only accepts iframes.
+Fallback embed codes should typically be used only when a standard embed isn't working as expected or when your site builder only accepts iframes.

 Fixed-size embed

-A fixed-size embed has specific dimensions and will fit into whatever size container it is placed into, so it works great on all devices.
+A fixed-size embed has specific dimensions and will fit into any container of the same size, so it works well on all devices.
 A fixed embed will remain a static size and will not adjust to its environment.
 It’s a good option if you’re working with a site that isn’t responsive, or if you have special circumstances to need a fixed size.

 Folder